 Buildings for mission - where to start

 A church building is often the first association people make with our faith.
-Rightly or wrongly, it is where they perceive that ‘religion is done’ and where they go when they need help.
-Your building speaks about you, your openness, your mission, readiness and ability to engage with people.
+Rightly or wrongly, it is where they perceive that ‘religion is done’ and where they may often go when needing help.
+Your building speaks about you, your openness, your mission, and your readiness and ability to engage with people.
 First impressions often determine whether or not people will feel they can explore a deeper relationship with you or need to look elsewhere.
 See also the section on Millennials and Church Attendance.

 - An easy to find entrance set within a cared-for churchyard

 - Hospitality and a warm welcome